aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Mvc-Core.md

     Copy **AppAreaNameDefaultBrandViewComponent** and **AppAreaNameDefaultFooterViewComponent ** folders.
 These folders has 2 component Change their name and necessary parts.

   * Go to **wwwroot -> metronic -> themes** and create folder named themeX.
-Copy default folder content here and change what you need.(change css, js as you wish)
+Copy default folder content here and change what you need (change css, js as you wish).

   * Open `bundle.json` and add new bundles that you add **wwwroot -> metronic -> themes -> themeX**